-The draft model rule contains language that results in the substitution of the current offset project category for "Afforestation" with a new forestry category to be known as "Sequestration of carbon due to reforestation, improved forest management or avoided conversion".
+The Model Rule contains language that provides a new offset category known as "Sequestration of carbon due to reforestation, improved forest management or avoided conversion" that States may adopt in lieu of the existing Afforestation category.

-A draft RGGI U.S. Forests Offset Protocol has been developed, based mainly on the California Air Resources Board (CARB) U.S. Forests Offset Protocol, to include:
+A RGGI U.S. Forests Offset Protocol has been developed, based mainly on the California Air Resources Board (CARB) U.S. Forests Offset Protocol, to include: